This is the ultimate guide to finding the perfect new table for your home.

 Semi-circles, hexagons, octagons, diamonds, oh my!
 There’s nothing to say that you do not have to go with a traditional shape for a table; in fact, the more unique, the better.
 It probably won’t be a surprise to you, however, to know that an unconventional shape will be harder to track down.

 You’ll have better luck here with smaller tables like end tables than you will track down, say, an octagon dining table, but don’t let us stop you.

 We don’t have time here for an exhaustive lecture on the history of furniture, but we can give you a brief overview, so when your friends compliment you on how “mid-century modern” your living room looks now, you can reply intelligently.

-Industrial design makes use of materials common around the turn-of-the-century, notably exposed brick, distressed wood in natural stains, and exposed steel or other metal.
-This can be a really eye-catching design style and even if you live in an apartment and can’t reveal exposed beams or put up an exposed brick wall, an industrial table made from metal and wood can be a great way to add your own personal spin to your home.
+Industrial design makes use of materials common around the turn of the century, notably exposed brick, distressed wood with natural stains, and exposed steel or other metal.
+This can be a really eye-catching design style, and even if you live in an apartment and can’t reveal exposed beams or put up an exposed brick wall, an industrial table made from metal and wood can be a great way to add your own personal spin to your home.

 Industrial tables, especially, can be real works of art, with some seemingly composed of extant factory machines (even if they’re just replicas).